 Smith taught Agri-Science for 13 years and served as assistant principal of Billingsley School for eight years before becoming principal in 1998, a position he held until his retirement in 2013.
 He has been active in many professional and civic groups.
 Smith serves on the board of the Autauga County Cattlemen’s Association; he served as president for four years and as a current board member of the Alabama Farmer’s Federation and currently serves as the County President.
 He worked with the National FFA Livestock Evaluation Career Development Event committee for 34 years and served as the committee Superintendent from 2008-2014.
 He also serves as Superintendent of the Autauga Agribition Livestock Show for the past 21 years.
 He was appointed by the Governor in 2014 to fill the unexpired term of A.G.
 Carter as the District 3 Autauga County Commissioner and was elected to serve a four-year term in 2016.
 Smith was elected to represent Alabama State House District 42 in 2019.
 The seat represents Autauga and Chilton counties and was left vacant after the passing of Rep. Jimmy Martin.

 Smith and his family have been members of CAEC since 1980.
-He has three sons, one daughter and nine grandchildren.
+He has three sons, one daughter and eleven grandchildren.
 Smith and his wife, Fran, are active members of Indian Grave Baptist Church.